Centennial High School (Georgia): Model United Nations

 In 2012, Centennial ranked ninth in the nation, according to Best Delegate: "Centennial continues to be one of the strongest teams from the Southeast.
 The team won Best Delegation at the Southern United States SUSMUN conference and placed third at an increasingly competitive Georgia Tech GTMUN.
 The team primarily participates at in-state conferences but teams around the country will recognize them when they travel to participate at Nationals NHSMUN (Centennial won a delegation award there last year)."

 As of May 29, 2013, Best Delegate ranked Centennial's Model UN team number six in the nation.
 During the 2012–2013 school year, Centennial won the Award of Distinction at the National Model United Nations, the Best Small Delegation Award at the HMUN, the Award of Distinction at Southern States Model United Nations, and won more delegation awards at UGAMUN and Georgia Tech GTMUN.

 In 2014 Centennial received both the Award of Excellence and the Research and Preparation Award of Excellence at NHSMUN.
 This was followed in 2015 and 2016 with the Award of Merit at the same conference.

 In 2016–2017, the team competed at GTMUN, Vanderbilt's Model United Nations Conference XIII, Model Arab League, and UGAMUNC receiving several awards, including Best Position Paper, Honorable Mention and Outstanding Delegation awards for individual and overall delegations.

 In the 2015–2016 school year, Centennial added a class in International Affairs designed to cultivate young delegates through mentorship and instruction by senior members of the team.

-According Best Delegate's 2015-2016 high school rankings, Centennial MUN team ranks top 150 teams in the nation.
+According Best Delegate's 2015–2016 high school rankings, Centennial MUN team ranks top 150 teams in the nation.

 Centennial is advised by the Social Studies Department Chair Mack Hennessey.

 Athletics

-The 2002 Knights football team went 10–0, marking the only undefeated regular season in Centennial's history.This was partly due to the elite coaching of Harris Seidband, who was recently hired by the Alabama Crimson Tide to join the team as an offensive lineman coach.
+The 2002 Knights football team went 10–0, marking the only undefeated regular season in Centennial's history.
 The region 6-AAAAA champion The Knights lost in the second round of the state playoffs to eventual state champion Parkview High School.

 Centennial's feeder schools, Haynes and Holcomb Bridge Middle Schools respectively, have their students come together for a junior knights football team, split by grade.
 This is used as a way to prepare any athletes planning on joining the high school team.
 In 2024, the 7th grade team led by Coach Von won the championship.

 Centennial's first team state championship was won by the 2006 girls' varsity swim team.